2013 Los Angeles mayoral election

-The 2013 Los Angeles mayoral election was held on March 5, 2013, to elect the mayor of Los Angeles.
+An election was held on March 5, 2013, to elect the mayor of Los Angeles.
 No candidate received a majority of the primary votes to be elected outright, and the top two finishers, Eric Garcetti and Wendy Greuel advanced to a runoff vote.
 On May 21, 2013, Garcetti was elected mayor with a majority of the votes in the runoff.

 Municipal elections in California are officially non-partisan but candidates receive support and endorsements from their respective parties or affiliated organizations.
-The Los Angeles County Republican Party endorsed Kevin James, the lone Republican in the field, while the Los Angeles County Democratic Party supported the candidacies of Garcetti, Greuel, Perry and Pleitez without making an endorsement.

-Incumbent mayor Antonio Villaraigosa was ineligible to run because of term limits.
+Incumbent mayor Antonio Villaraigosa was ineligible to run for re-election because of term limits.